 Become a fishery officer

-Fishery officers work to conserve and protect Canada’s freshwater and marine fisheries resources and habitat, as well as protect us from contaminated shellfish.
-From boating and aircraft patrols to observing fisheries and fish habitat, you’ll need to be alert and ready for different challenges.
+Fishery officers work to conserve and protect Canada's freshwater and marine fisheries resources and their habitat.
+From boating and aircraft patrols to observing fisheries and fish habitat, you'll need to be alert and ready for different challenges.
+Protecting Canada’s fisheries and safeguarding our oceans, freshwater and aquatic ecosystems is an honourable responsibility—one that offers the chance to make a lasting impact and contribute to the well-being of Canadians and future generations.

 What a fishery officer does in a day